Adult Adoption Laws

 - Perpetual care for a disabled adult.

 One of the most common reasons to adopt an adult is for inheritance.
-Adoptees, along with other biological and adopted individuals, are the first in line to inherit from intestate decedents (who die without a will).
-For those who die with a valid will in place, adoption can provide additional protection in the event that it's contested by another party, since only legal relatives have standing to defend against a will contest.
+Adoptees are placed alongside other biological and adopted heirs, and may be in the first or second tier to inherit from intestate decedents (who die without a will).
+For those who die with a valid will in place, adoption can provide additional protection in the event that it's contested by another party, where legal relatives have standing to defend against a will contest.

 Finally, the adoption process can help a disabled or mentally challenged adult get needed care.
-For instance, someone who adopts a developmentally disabled adult may add them to their health insurance coverage, make important decisions on their behalf, and ensure that they're covered financially after they're deceased (through inheritance).
+For instance, someone who adopts a developmentally disabled adult may add them to their health insurance coverage, make important decisions on their behalf, and ensure that they're covered financially after the adoptive parent is deceased (through inheritance).

 State Adult Adoption Laws

-In addition, the federal Fostering Connections to Success and Increasing Adoptions Act of 2008 allows states to extend guardianship or adoption to individuals between 18 and 21 who've exited foster care.
+In addition, the federal Fostering Connections to Success and Increasing Adoptions Act of 2008 allows states to extend kinship guardianship or adoption assistance to individuals between 18 and 21 who've exited foster care.